 Immunity to electromagnetic interference

 Optical fiber itself is a dielectric medium.
 Silica glass does not conduct electricity that may cause loss of lives.
-Sine optical fibers are dielectric, transmission of through optical fibers is unaffected by other electromagnetic radiations even present nearby.
-Since optical fibers are non-conductive, they do not act like an antenna to pick up electromagnetic signals.
+Since optical fibers are dielectric, the transmission through optical fibers is unaffected by other electromagnetic radiations even present nearby.
+Since optical fibers are non-conductive, they do not act as an antenna to pick up electromagnetic signals.
 Information traveling inside the optical fiber is immune to electromagnetic interference, even electromagnetic pulses generated by nuclear devices.